ShiroTakeda/gams-mode/README.txt

 For Emacs 21-23 user, please read BUGS_PROBLEMS.txt file, too.

-There is a sample setting file ("setting-sample.el") distributed with this file.
+There is a sample setting file ("gams-setting-sample.el") distributed with this file.
 Please read it, too.

-If you want to use GAMS-TEMPLATE mode, you had better copy the sample template file "gams-template.txt" in your home directory ("~/").
+If you want to use GAMS-TEMPLATE mode, you had better copy the sample template file "gams-template.txt" in "~/.emacs.d/".
 This sample file contains a lot of useful templates for writing gms files.

 There are several lisp variables which decide the important behaviors of